-In this blog post I’m sharing details about our inaugural book club pick, Summer of the Monkeys, including details about the story, how my family used the Summer of the Monkeys Book Club Guide, and book club activity photos from Treehouse Book Club members.
+In this blog post I’m sharing details about the book Summer of the Monkeys, including details about the story, how my family used the Summer of the Monkeys Book Study, and more.

 Summer of the Monkeys is an amazing choice for children who love heart-filled adventure stories that will have you full of emotion, and maybe a few tears, by the end of the story.